H.A.R.P. Right Sized Livestock for a Plus Sized Impact

 ISN'T THAT SIMPLE?

 What are my breeding goals?
 Real preservation of both form and function, not constant change to keep buyers chasing fads and brightly colored trends.
+There are no shortcuts to consistent quality.
+Be wary of anyone telling you they have the secret recipe or the proven genetics to reach elevated growth by a target age.

-I fell in love with the first kunes I saw.
+As for me, I fell in love with the first kunes I saw.
 As it turns out, they were a pair of British imports named Middleton and Duchess Kate.
 A casual search of the online kune herdbook will show that pair in about as many pedigrees as any other.
 And with good reason.
 They are prime examples of a type of heritage pig that the Maori people of New Zealand lovingly referred to as "fat and round".

 Fat and round because those were the two most obvious descriptors... even after some 150 years of keeping kunes they did not call them fat and long.
 Nor did they refer to them as round and belted.